 Historical survey of Western art music with reference to cultural context, performance practice, etc. Emphasis is placed on developing listening and writing skills.
-Prerequisite: MUS 141.
+Prerequisite: MUS 141 or permission of the instructor.

 MUS 242: History of Musical Styles I: 1650 - 1800 (2 credits)